Skip to content

 Ⓒ Markus Schieder / AustrianImages.com

-The following documents are required for a conversion of a non-EU/EEA driving licence:
+The following documents are required for the conversion of a non-EU/EEA driving licence:

 In certain cases, the driving license authority may request additional documents.

-Driving test and medical certificate fees are not included in the costs listed above.
+Fees for the driving test and medical report are not included in the costs listed above.

 Back to main navigation